-- It means they agree with the decision they made on your Level 1 appeal. - The notice you get will tell you in writing what you can do if you wish to continue with the review process.
+- It means they agree with the decision they made on your Level 1 appeal.
+This is called "upholding the decision". - The notice you get will tell you in writing what you can do if you wish to continue with the review process.